nathandking/nathandking.github.io/_pages/about.md

 My research focuses on computational methods involving closest point surface representations, with a particular interest in geometry processing and physics-based animation applications.
 I also have experience with other common surface representations, e.g., level-sets, point clouds, and meshes.
 I am supervised by Christopher Batty (UW) and Steve Ruuth (SFU).

 Prior to starting my PhD, I developed computer vision/image processing algorithms in the marine radar industry for 2 years.
 I completed my MSc in Applied and Computational Math at Simon Fraser University in 2015.
 I received my BSc in Applied Math and Physics (Joint Honours) at Memorial University of Newfoundland in 2013.

+**I am currently looking for research scientist positions or postdocs working on geometry processing and/or physics-based animation to start early 2025.**